 Fishing in this historic site can be extremely productive.
 Fishing off the pier can see you land goatfish, ladyfish, and greenjack, attracted by the rocks beneath the structure.
 You’ll find fat, juicy Samoan crabs here too.

 If you extend your stay, you might want to hire a fishing charter.
 Game-fish species abound in the waters off Hickam and Pearl Harbor, including:

 Any of these monsters will put up a considerable fight, pushing your body to its limits as you strive to take a beautiful trophy for your dinner table or display case.

 History, wonderful fishing, beautiful beaches, and a vibrant culture – what more could you ask from a vacation destination?

 A multi-site trip will see you taking in the spectacular and diverse scenery and participating in a wide variety of activities for all the family, as well as enjoying some truly memorable fishing experiences.
-While fishing in California or other states can offer a wide variety of diverse fishing opportunties, Hawaii offers some of the most unique angling options in the entire United States.
+While fishing in California or other states with a forgiving climate can offer a wide variety of diverse fishing opportunties, Hawaii offers some of the most unique angling options in the entire United States.

-Hawaii’s warm welcome will see you making her Islands a regular vacation destination.
+Hawaii’s warm welcome will see you making its islands a regular vacation destination for the entire family.

 Daniel C. Warren gradually morphed from a weekend warrior into a full-time outdoorsman and outdoor blogger.
 From picking up trash in the woods or sleeping under an open sky to hiking until his plantar fasciitis says no more or having a field day fishing with like minded fellow countrymen, there’s little he doesn’t wholeheartedly enjoy while out in the wild.
 While some might call him a true-born nature freak, he likes to see himself as a “born-again” outdoor enthusiast.
 Daniel just can’t get enough of nature, and we’re grateful whenever he decides to share his latest experiences with us.